Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/connect-to-microsoft-365-powershell.md

 **Sistema operativo**

-Use una versión de 64 bits de Windows.
-La compatibilidad con la versión de 32 bits de Módulo Microsoft Azure Active Directory para Windows PowerShell se descontinuó en 2014.
+You must use a 64-bit version of Windows.
+Support for the 32-bit version of the Microsoft Azure Active Directory Module for Windows PowerShell ended in 2014.

 Puede usar las siguientes versiones de Windows: